duckietown/docs-AIDO/book/AIDO/15_getting_started/16_lanefollowing_duckiebot.md

 ## Verifying that your Duckiebot is operational

-When you boot your robot it starts to produce camera imagery and waits for incoming motor commands.
-To verify that your Duckiebot is fully operational, you sholud follow [](+opmanual_duckiebot#rc-control) and [](+opmanual_duckiebot#read-camera-data).
+When you boot your robot it starts to produce camera imagery and wheel encoder data (if it's moving) and waits for incoming motor commands.
+To verify that your Duckiebot is fully operational, you should follow [](+opmanual_duckiebot#rc-control) and [](+opmanual_duckiebot#read-camera-data).

 You should also ensure that your Duckiebot is well calibrated, both [camera](+opmanual_duckiebot#camera-calib) and [wheels](+opmanual_duckiebot#wheel-calibration).